-2. The average Atlantic sturgeon ranges in size from 2.9 6.6 feet (88 200 cm) (Collette and Klein MacPhee 2002), although sturgeon have been known to grow up to 14 feet (425 cm) with weights of more than 800 pounds (363 kg) (NMFS 2010c).
+2. The average Atlantic sturgeon ranges in size from 2.9-6.6 feet (88 - 200 cm) (Collette and Klein-MacPhee 2002), although sturgeon have been known to grow up to 14 feet (425 cm) with weights of more than 800 pounds (363 kg) (NMFS 2010c).
 Sturgeon may live up to 60 years.
 There is significant variation in the age of sexual maturity, with fish at the northern end of their range maturing later.
 Atlantic sturgeon are anadromous fish, with adults migrating upriver in the spring to spawn.
-Spawning does not necessarily occur every year, and sturgeon eggs adhere to benthic substrate (Collette and Klein-
+Spawning does not necessarily occur every year, and sturgeon eggs adhere to benthic substrate (Collette and Klein-MacPhee 2002).

-MacPhee 2002).
 Sturgeon are bottom dwellers and prey upon shellfish, crustaceans, and small fish (ASMFC 2009c).

 3. Historically, Atlantic sturgeon were harvested commercially for a wide range of commercial uses of both the fish and its eggs.
-ASMFC instituted a coast-wide moratorium prohibiting the harvest and retention of Atlantic sturgeon in 1998, and NMFS followed with a moratorium in Federal waters.
-According to NMFS, Atlantic sturgeon were first identified as a species of concern in 1988; however, they were formally retained on the list in 1998.
+A moratorium on the harvest of Atlantic sturgeon was implemented in 1997, although according to NMFS, Atlantic sturgeon were identified as a species of concern in 1988.
 According to NMFS, Atlantic sturgeon numbers have declined because of fishing pressure as well as incidental mortality through bycatch, habitat degradation, and dams that have interrupted spawning behavior.
+NMFS identifies demographic and genetic diversity concerns as the main reason for listing Atlantic sturgeon as a species of concern.
 In October 2009, the Natural Resources Defense Council petitioned NMFS to list the Atlantic sturgeon under the Endangered Species Act.
-At the time of this writing, NMFS is in the process of developing a listing determination indicating whether listing Atlantic sturgeon as an endangered or threatened species is warranted (NMFS 2010c).
-This decision must be published in the Federal Register on or before October 6, 2010 (12 months after receipt of the NRDC petition).
+At the time of this writing, NMFS is undergoing a review process to determine whether to propose designating Atlantic sturgeon an endangered or threatened species (NMFS 2010c).